 Education.
 You can help with a grandchild’s college tuition by making payments directly to their educational institutions, which don’t have to be reported.
 And there is no limit on these contributions.
 Investing in a 529 plan for each of your grandchildren is also a great way to help them (and their parents!) save for college, building a tax-deferred account that will never be taxed as long as it is used for educational purposes.

 Your own needs.
 It’s tempting to be too generous in making gifts to grandchildren, but you should not give to the detriment of your own needs.
 Finding the right balance will help ensure your children and grandchildren don’t have to support you because you gave too much to them.

 Long-Term Care.
 Chances are that you will need some kind of long-term care at the end of your life, research shows that most of us will.
 If you can’t afford long-term care and need help, any gift of assets you have given could make you ineligible for Medicaid benefits for five years.

 Consider a trust.
 There are many reasons why you should not give gifts of cash or assets to grandchildren, some that you may not even be aware of.
 Lots of cash could be fuel on the fire of bad behavior or undermine your own children’s goals for their children.
 To make a lasting gift, consider using a trust that will pass assets along to grandchildren safely and protect those assets from bad behavior, bad marriages and bad credit.
 One of the main goals of our law practice is to help families like yours plan for the safe, successful transfer of wealth to the next generation.

-Call our office today to schedule a time for us to talk about a Family Wealth Planning Session, where we can identify the best strategies for you and your family to ensure your legacy of love and financial security.
+Call our office today to schedule a time for us to talk about a Family Vision Meeting, where we can identify the best strategies for you and your family to ensure your legacy of love and financial security.